-During the 2014-2015 school year, remedial reading services are being offered to students at Montgomery Elementary for grades K-6.
+Remedial reading services are offered to students at Montgomery Elementary for grades K-6.
 These services, delivered by highly qualified teachers, are provided through the federally funded Title I program, which provides targeted assistance to schools with poverty levels above the school district average.
 All teachers instructing in the Title I serviced schools are highly qualified as defined by No Child Left Behind.
-The support services are delivered throuh a combination push-in and pull-out model to meet the student needs.
+The support services are delivered through a combination push-in and pull-out model to meet the student needs.
 Progress in the Title I program is measured by a variety of assessment methods including reading fluency, reading accuracy, writing skills, & comprehension.
-At the end of the school year, 75% of the Title I students scored in the proficient range with 33% scoring in the advanced range on end of year school assessments administered thru Title I.

-The success of the Title I students and all students is largely influenced by the support and involvement of parents supported by school board policy #918 on Title I Parent Involvment for both the school and the district.
-Parent suggestions regarding the Title I program and policy can be made to the elementary principal at 5770-547-1608 EXT 1127 and emailing email@example.com.
+The success of the Title I students and all students is largely influenced by the support and involvement of parents supported by school board policy #918 on Title I Parent Involvement for both the school and the district.
+Suggestions can be made to Karen Snyder at 5770-547-1608 EXT 1127 or by email at firstname.lastname@example.org.

 Title I Parent Resource Center

-Parent resouces are available on request for topics such as safety; career awareness; Child Development; Middle School; Helping Your Child Learn; Personal Development; Life Skills; School Involovement; and Special Education.
-Parents can brouse through the list of topics and make a request to their chuld’s teacher.
+Parent resources are available on request for topics such as safety; career awareness; Child Development; Middle School; Helping Your Child Learn; Personal Development; Life Skills; School Involvement; and Special Education.
+Parents can browse through the list of topics and make a request to their child’s teacher.

 Title I Montgomery Elementary Parent Involvement Guidelines

-The Montgomery Area School District is utilizing its class size reduction grant (incorporated in Title IIA) to maintain small class sizes at the first grade level in the elementary schools during the 2014-2015 school year.
-The first grade class sizes remained relatively constant with sixteen students at the end of the school year.
+The Montgomery Area School District is utilizing its class size reduction grant (incorporated in Title IIA) to maintain small class sizes.
 Due to the smaller class size, all students made progress over the course of the year in both language arts and mathematics.
 At the end of the 2013-2014 school year, 100% of the students in the class showed low risk for academic challenges on the fluency component of the DIBELS Assessment at the end of the year.
 In addition, 94% of the students showed established skills on either the Nonsense Words or Phoneme Segments of the Dibels end of year assessment.
 The teacher was able to give students more one-to-one instruction and meet their individual needs.